syedaliqasim/syedaliqasim.github.io/_pages/contactme.md

 {% include base_path %}

 Get in touch for a detailed CV, a short resume or for any other queries.
-I can be reached by **qasimsa@vcu.edu**.
+I can be reached by **qasimsa@vcu.edu**